slipperystairs/random-code/README.md

 # Random Code
 That's it... just some random code.
+Mainly LeetCode problems and such.